-LEA has four incubators aimed at providing low-cost, property based facilities and shared services to nurture the development...
+LEA has five incubators aimed at providing low-cost, property based facilities and shared services to nurture the development...

 Kutla Incubation Centre